Self-organized homogenization of flow networks: Results

 To model erosion in channel networks, we map experimental network designs to a network skeleton consisting of network edges connected at network nodes.
-Each network edge is representing a channel of constant width, whose hydraulic resistance is given according to channel geometry following \Eqref{eq:resistance}.
-Imposing inflow and matching outflow at network inlet and outlet, respectively, flow rates in all channels and, thus, corresponding flow velocities follow from imposing Kirchhoff's law at all network nodes~\cite{Meigel.2022}.
-We then solve the advection-diffusion equations with sorbing walls, Eqs.~\eqref{eq:finaladvdiff}, in each channel of the network (see Methods).
-Numerically solving enzyme dynamics for our four channel experimental parameters of $w_1=\SI{540}{\um}$, $w_2=\SI{450}{\um}$, $w_3=\SI{300}{\um}$, $w_4=\SI{210}{\um}$, $H=\SI{400}{\um}$ and $Q=\SI{20}{\uL\per\min}$ we obtain the enzyme concentration in the channel $\bar{c}(x,t)$, absorbed enzyme concentration $c_w(x,t)$ and subsequently channel width $w(t)$, see Fig.~\ref{fig:1}c,d, in excellent agreement with experimental observations.
-In particular, simulations successfully predict our hallmark of homogenization, the decrease of the normalised standard deviation of the normalised hydraulic resistances, quantitatively.
-Notably, homogenization is achieved although all channels erode almost the same amount: $\Delta w_i$ in the imbalanced channels is within \SI{6}{\%} for all channels.
+Each network edge represents a channel of constant width, whose hydraulic resistance is given according to channel geometry following \Eqref{eq:resistance}.
+Imposing inflow and matching outflow at network inlet and outlet, respectively, flow rates in all channels and, thus, corresponding flow velocities follow from imposing conservation of fluid volume aka Kirchhoff's law at all network nodes~\cite{Meigel.2022}.
+We then solve the advection-diffusion-sorption dynamics, Eqs.~\eqref{eq:finaladvdiff}, in each channel of the network (see Methods).
+Numerically solving for the enzyme dynamics for our initial four-channel experimental parameters of $w_1=\SI{540}{\um}$, $w_2=\SI{450}{\um}$, $w_3=\SI{300}{\um}$, $w_4=\SI{210}{\um}$, $H=\SI{400}{\um}$ and $Q=\SI{20}{\uL\per\min}$ we obtain the cross-sectional average enzyme concentration in the channel $\bar{c}(x,t)$, the absorbed enzyme concentration $c_w(x,t)$ and subsequently the channel width $w(t)$, see Fig.~\ref{fig:1}c,d, in excellent agreement with experimental observations.
+In particular, simulations successfully predict our hallmark of homogenization, the decrease in the normalized standard deviation of the normalized hydraulic resistances $\sigma(t)/\sigma(0)$, quantitatively.
+Notably, homogenization is achieved although all channels erode almost the same amount: The change in channel width over the course of a single pulse $\Delta w_i$ in the imbalanced four channels is within \SI{6}{\%} for all channels.

-To investigate how the amount of wall erosion affects homogenization, we consider the resistance ratio of, for simplicity, two parallel channels of equal height and length but one narrow and one wide in width.
+To investigate analytically how the amount of wall erosion affects homogenization, we consider the resistance ratio of, for simplicity, two parallel channels of equal height and length but one narrow and one wide in width.
 As the hydraulic resistance $R$ of a channel depends non-linearly on the channel width: $R\sim w^{-3}$, see \Eqref{eq:resistance}, an initially small resistance ratio of a wide channel of low resistance $R_{\rm wide}$ to a narrow channel of high resistance $R_{\rm nar}$ is bound to increase if both channels erode equally $\Delta w_{\rm wide}=\Delta w_{\rm nar}$,